 Boosting and Maintaining Workforce Morale

 Workforce motivation has never been more crucial than it is today.
 Therefore, your team management policies need to be reviewed.
 This can include a complete overhaul of team workflows, communication protocols, systems and tools, and even BYOD policies.
-But it should also include a core component of keeping workforces motivated.
+But it should also include a core component of keeping the workforce motivated.

 The extensive physical and mental impact of work stress is now doubled with the stress of catching an infection, having to pay sizeable medical bills, and possibly losing a job in the event of an extended infection.
 Good managers will already be working towards keeping workers and teams motivated.
-But you may require broad and sweeping policy level changes to ensure all managers have guidelines and uniform direction.
+But you may require broad and sweeping policy-level changes to ensure all managers have guidelines and uniform direction.